- Special offers

 First performed in 1963, Who’s Afraid of Virginia Woolf? received great critical acclaim and a huge range of awards, becoming American playwright Edward Albee’s most loved play.
 James Macdonald directs this exciting new version.
 Macdonald is best known for being a prolific director of new writers’ works, notably regularly working with Caryl Churchill.

-With its star cast, Who’s Afraid of Virginia Woolf? is set to be one of the most exciting revivals of 2017, and is due to begin previews on 22nd February, with performances currently scheduled until 27th May.
+With its star cast, Who’s Afraid of Virginia Woolf? is one of the most exciting revivals of 2017, and began performances on 22nd February to great acclaim, with performances currently scheduled until 27th May.

 Who Should See It?Imelda Staunton is a West End legend not to be missed.
 Those who got a chance to see her magnificent performance in Gypsy in 2016 will definitely not want to miss the chance to see her in this new revival of a classic masterpiece.